mishudark/eventhus/README.md

 }
 ```

-We create the `AccountCreated` event, it is a pure go struct, and is the past equivalent to the previous command `CreateAccount`
+We create the `AccountCreated` event, it's a pure go struct, and it's the past equivalent to the previous command `CreateAccount`

 # Event Store
 Currently it has support for `MongoDB`, `Rethinkdb` is in the scope to be added